 - Reduce the number of people you are interacting with at any one time.

 - Continue wearing face coverings, making sure they cover both mouth and nose.

-In accordance with CDC guidance, fully vaccinated individuals identified as a close contact may continue to come to campus so long as they receive a test within three to five days of exposure, and must wear a face covering for 14 days following exposure or until receiving their test result.
+In accordance with CDC guidance, fully vaccinated individuals identified as a close contact may continue to come to campus so long as they receive a test within five to seven days of exposure, and must wear a face covering for 14 days following exposure or until receiving their test result.
 If the test result is positive, isolation is required.

 Employees whose work responsibilities can be performed remotely may work from home with the approval of their supervisor.

 Centers for Disease Control (CDC) guide to symptoms of COVID-19

 - Fever greater than 100.4℉ or 38℃, or;

 - Any other symptoms associated with COVID-19 including: headache, fatigue, dizziness, eye irritation, nasal congestion/runny nose, sore throat, nausea/vomiting/diarrhea, loss of taste/smell, muscle aches, chills/shakes, confusion, or chest pain.

 - Do not go out in public

 - Do not go to a doctor’s office or hospital without calling ahead.